bagisto/bagisto-docs/src/performance/configure-fpc.md

 ### Production Checklist

 ::: warning Production Considerations
-- ✅ Configure appropriate cache lifetime
-- ✅ Set up cache invalidation events
+- ✅ Set `RESPONSE_CACHE_DRIVER=redis` on a multi-server deployment so every node shares one cache
+- ✅ Choose a lifetime that matches how often prices and stock change
+- ✅ Invalidate from your own packages when they change what a cached page shows
 - ✅ Monitor cache hit rates
-- ✅ Implement cache warming for critical pages
-- ✅ Configure proper cache drivers
-- ✅ Set up monitoring and alerting
+- ✅ Keep `APP_DEBUG=false`, which also removes the `Bagisto-FPC-*` diagnostic headers
 :::

 ::: tip Developer Note